 Maryanne is passionate about literacy development across all areas of the school and having completed the Literacy Leadership Course in 2019, was deeply involved in developing the school’s English Operational Plan.
 In addition to teaching Year Ones and Two's, Maryanne coordinates the annual school Scribblers Festival excursion and implementation of the Story Dogs program on behalf of the school.

-Nicole and her husband David have been members of the Swanbourne community since relocating from Adelaide in 2011.
+Nicole has been member a of the Swanbourne community since relocating from Adelaide in 2011.

-Their eldest son and daughter graduated from Swanbourne Primary in 2018 and 2019, respectively, and are now in secondary education.
-Their youngest son is in Year four at Swanbourne Primary.
+Her eldest son and daughter graduated from Swanbourne Primary in 2018 and 2019, respectively, and are now in secondary education.
+Her youngest son is in Year 6 at Swanbourne Primary.

 Nicole has a passion for the sciences and has degrees in molecular biology, forensic and analytical chemistry and biochemistry and currently works in oncology research with a focus on immunotherapy and targeted therapies.
 Prior to this she managed a pre-clinical and analytical lab at the University of South Australia.